gmarmstrong/remote-dev/README.md

 ### Configuration

-+ In `remote-dev/terraform/env/prod/terraform.tfvars`, replace the SSH user/public key with your own values.
++ In `remote-dev/terraform/env/prod/terraform.tfvars`, replace the SSH user/public key with your own values
++ Modify `remote-dev/packer/packer.json` as well
 + Modify the bootstrap/ directory to create your own environment

 ## 🚀 How to deploy the server